WebOfTrustInfo/rwot1-sf/draft-documents/rebranding-web-of-trust.md

 The authors of this paper produced a handful of alternate names for a roomful of crypto, privacy, and decentralization experts.
 They included: Acknowledgement (ACK) Network, Distributed Identity, Identity Network, Trust Network, Trust Nexus, Web of Characters, Web of Identity, Web of Insights, Web of Names, Web of Recognition, and Web of Validity.
 By a show of hands, the original Web of Trust was twice as popular as any other option — and the most popular alternatives like Trust Nexus and Trust Network still had the word Trust in them, in any case!

 Rather than renaming the Web of Trust, we thus suggest **_Rebranding_** it, with the new, broader definition found in this paper.
 Entities and Actions.
 Decentralization.
-Identity, validation, privacy, reputation, and behavior.
+Identity, validation, verification, privacy, reputation, and behavior.
 These are the many topics encompassed by the contemporary Web of Trust — a movement that’s even now expanding and growing.